yasirkula/UnityNativeShare/README.md

 This plugin helps you natively share files (images, videos, documents, etc.) and/or plain text on Android & iOS.
 A **ContentProvider** is used to share the media on Android.

-You can set the plugin up in a few easy steps:
+After importing **NativeShare.unitypackage** to your project, only a few steps are required to set up the plugin:

-- Import **NativeShare.unitypackage** to your project
+### Android Setup

-- *for Android*: using a ContentProvider requires a small modification in AndroidManifest.
+- using a ContentProvider requires a small modification in AndroidManifest.
 If your project does not have an **AndroidManifest.xml** file located at **Assets/Plugins/Android**, you should copy Unity's default AndroidManifest.xml from *C:\Program Files\Unity\Editor\Data\PlaybackEngines\AndroidPlayer* (it might be located in a subfolder, like '*Apk*') to *Assets/Plugins/Android* ([credit](http://answers.unity3d.com/questions/536095/how-to-write-an-androidmanifestxml-combining-diffe.html))
-- *for Android*: inside the `<application>...</application>` tag of your AndroidManifest, insert the following code snippet:
+- inside the `<application>...</application>` tag of your AndroidManifest, insert the following code snippet:

 ```xml
 <provider